Defending Cleveland Residents in DUI Breath Test Cases

 If you fail a breath test by testing over one of the two legal limits, you give the government evidence to convict you.
-This evidence seems pretty straightforward: the first legal limit is 0.08, the second is 0.17, and if your test is over it, you could be in serious danger of being convicted.
+This evidence seems pretty straightforward: the first legal limit is 0.08, the second is 0.17, and if your test is over the limit, you could be in danger of being convicted.

 Remember there is no legal requirement that you incriminate yourself if guilty—or even cooperate if innocent.

-While a refusal can be used against you, the prosecutor has to actually prove you were intoxicated.
+While a refusal can be used against you, the prosecutor still has to prove you were intoxicated.
 This is measurably harder to do than prove that your blood alcohol level was over a certain number.

-On top of that, a refusal carries with it a minimum of 6 days in jail, the party plates, interlock device, and alcohol assessment.
+On top of that, a refusal carries with it a minimum of 6 days in jail, yellow party plates, an interlock device, and an alcohol assessment.
 These penalties only come if you are convicted, which makes fighting your DUI even more important.

 If you listen to the police, you will hear that refusing a DUI / OVI breath test is the worst possible thing that you can do when you are facing criminal charges.

 If you have reached the point where police are demanding that you submit to a breath test, you have already been arrested.
 The police are simply searching for evidence that you are over one of the two legal limits.

 Why Did the Cop Charge Me with a Refusal When I Was Trying to Blow?

-As former prosecutors, we can tell you that most officers are horribly trained when it comes to DUI offenses.
-They believe they are well trained, but in fact the opposite is true.
+As former prosecutors, we can tell you that most officers are trained when it comes to DUI offenses.
+They believe they are well trained, but in fact, the opposite is true.

 In these situations, the officer will also assume you are playing games.
 After all, they arrested you for being over the legal limit.
 So what do you do?
-You hire the most experienced OVI defense lawyers that you can afford.
+You hire the most experienced OVI defense lawyers that you can find.

 Should I Hire a Cleveland DUI Attorney If I Failed a Breath Test?

-We at Patituce & Associates can tell you that it amazes us how many people believe that just because they failed a breath test that there is absolutely no way they can win their case or do better than being forced to plea guilty to a DUI.
+We at Patituce & Associates can tell you that it amazes us how many people believe that just because they failed a breath test that there is absolutely no way they can win their case or do better than being forced to plead guilty to a DUI.